RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (13) Professional standards for prescribing and dispensing controlled substances.

-(a) Each licensed prescriber in a pain management facility shall comply with the professional standards relating to the prescribing and dispensing of controlled substances established by the respective professional licensing board.
+(a) Each licensed prescriber in a facility shall comply with the professional standards relating to the prescribing and dispensing of controlled substances established by the respective professional licensing board.

 (b) A representative from the Office of Inspector General shall review facility records, including the facility’s patient records, to verify facility compliance with administrative regulations promulgated by professional licensing boards pursuant to KRS 218A.205 which establish standards for licensees authorized to prescribe or dispense controlled substances.

-Section 7.
+Section 8.
 Equipment.
-Equipment used for direct patient care by a pain management facility shall comply with the requirements established in this section.
+Equipment used for direct patient care by a facility shall comply with the requirements established in this section.

 (1) The licensee shall establish and follow a written preventive maintenance program to ensure that equipment shall be operative and properly calibrated.